 The right to apply for a Canadian citizenship

-Apart from the ability to participate in Canadian politics, the most important difference between permanent residence and Canadian citizenship is that permanent residence must be maintained.
-Once you have become a Canadian citizen, you do not need to do anything to maintain your citizenship.
+Apart from the ability to participate in Canadian politics, the most crucial difference between permanent residence and Canadian citizenship is that permanent residence must be maintained.
+Once you have become a Canadian citizen, you do not need to do anything to keep your citizenship.
 You can only lose your Canadian citizenship if you choose to renounce it.